-At the Vision & Art Project, we delve into the experiences of exceptional artists with macular degeneration.
+At the Vision & Art Project, we delve into the experiences of exceptional artists with macular degeneration to explore their work and adaptations to vision loss in depth.
 This helps to ensure the legacy of individual artists at what can be a challenging time in their lives, sheds light on a hidden side of art history, and inspires a deeper respect for our profound capacity as humans to adapt and change.